Beatrice Irwin: Death

 Irwin died in 1956 in San Diego.
 "Grieved passing steadfast devoted indefatigable promoter Faith.
 Reward assured Kingdom.
 Praying progress soul." was the telegram from Shoghi Effendi to the National Spiritual Assembly of the Baháʼís of the United States dated March 23, 1956.
 Some lost track of her in Spain.
 The Baháʼís published a biography of her in 1970.

 Review and commentary

 Reprints

 Irwin's work on the importance of color has been picked up by the artist community at least from the 1950s.

-In Baháʼí circles, the opening poem of chapter 12 of Hasan Balyuzi's 1973 biography of the Báb has a poem of Irwin's, and its been repeated.
+In Baháʼí circles, the opening poem of chapter 12 of Hasan Balyuzi's 1973 biography of the Báb has a poem of Irwin's, and it's been repeated.
 Irwin was mentioned in a French language book on the history of the Baháʼí Faith in Spain from the 1990s.

 In addition for her commentary on Rodin being recalled, her pioneering theatrical work was recalled in 2009.
 And Irwin's words on color resonated to the point they were worth repeating in audio book form for artist Sue Anderson and published by Librivox.